Faculty and Staff

 Director of Communications

-Alicia Samuels is a public health communications professional with nearly fifteen years of experience communicating public health information to media, policymakers, healthcare professionals and the public.
+Alicia Samuels is a public health communications professional with fifteen years of experience communicating public health information to media, policymakers, healthcare professionals and the public.
 Alicia leads the strategic communications and media relations programs for the Gun Center.
-Examples of stories she has placed can be found here.
 Ms Samuels is the author of numerous scientific articles and consumer education pieces, and her work has been showcased at the annual National Conference on Health Communication, Marketing, and Media sponsored by the Centers for Disease Control and Prevention and at the annual meeting of the American Public Health Association.
 Alicia received her MPH from Emory University in 2001 and her B.A. cum laude from the University of Rochester in 1999.
 She also directs communications for the Center on Alcohol Marketing and Youth.

 Senior Administrative Coordinator

 Robyn Broadnax serves as the Senior Administrative Coordinator for the Department of Health Policy and Management – Gun & Law.
 Robyn is a recent graduate of Temple University in Philadelphia, PA, where she received her MA in Special Education and BA in Early Childhood Education.
 Robyn has extensive experience working in the higher education setting and brings her scholarly experience to the Center as an administrative liason.
 She provides administrative support to the Center’s affiliates and is a resource for the Center’s graduate students